 It’s at the heart of who we are to recognise and celebrate the uniqueness of every human being, and to understand that no two people, within an understanding of neurodiversity, will have the same needs or wants.

 Through the work of our Autism and Neurodiversity Think Tank we remain committed to listening to and being informed by the very people we exist to serve.

 This passion for innovation, personalisation and a commitment to empowering those who work for us and for those we work alongside, has allowed us to add to and adapt our services year on year, keeping us right at the fore of autism-specific service provision in the UK.

 Please see job description and person specification listed under “documents” at the top of this page.
 Please use these in completing your application.

 The Society is a Disability Confident Employer which means we guarantee to interview all applicants with a disability who meet the minimum criteria for this job vacancy.

-We will be holding the interviews week commencing 21 June 2021.
+Interviews to be held week commencing 28 June 2021.

 Apply For This Job

 You can apply for this job externally via the button below.Apply for this job externally